GispoCoding/eis_toolkit/README.rst

 1. Modify mkgendocs.yml by adding a new page to pages section:

-- Give name to a new page, e.g. new_module.md
+- Give name to a new page, e.g. geoprocess/clip.md
-- Give path to the corresponding python file, e.g. eis_toolkit/new_module.py
+- Give path to the corresponding python file, e.g. eis_toolkit/geoprocess/clipping.py
-- Give list of the function names to be documented
+- Give list of the function names to be documented, e.g. clip

 2. Navigate to the root directory level (the same level where mkgendocs.yml file is located) and run